 When the puppies are 8 weeks old and are ready to move on to the new family we guarantee the puppy will be a confident healthy and happy puppy.

 Bonsaviour are committed, responsible breeders rearing our puppies on a natural diet as nature intended for health.
-We're based in a small village in the beautiful, hilly, wooded countryside of Church Preen which is in between Much Wenlock & Church Stretton in the County of Shropshire West Midlands UK.
+We're based in a small village in the beautiful, wooded countryside of Whiston which is near the village of Penkridge in the County of Staffordshire West Midlands UK.

 Golden Retriever Puppies are available all year round, all bred from parents not only of superb quality from long-established proven bloodlines, but also with wonderful temperaments - a factor on which we place great importance.
 Our puppies are bred with love for type, temperament, intelligence and health, making excellent companions, as well as being suitable for the various purposes for which these dogs are renowned.
 Retrievers are wonderful dogs with great temperaments and we are sure that you and your family will be happy to become Retriever Lovers.